-Archive for the “Effing guild” Category
+Archive for the “The Guild” Category

 The end of the year has come and gone and Eff the Ineffable is (a) still around and (b) still kicking and © still recruiting.
 This comes as a surprise to some since things were looking dark at the end of the year.
 The fact that the Holidays always wreaks havoc on raiding schedules is still an endless source of surprise to many, and when you’re feeling a little bit vulnerable, as we have been, it ceases to be an academic issue.

 Still, you have to admit that losing a GM and over half the core raiding team is a pretty difficult obstacle.
 Throw in the fact that the new GM has some stuff keeping her away from the game for a few weeks, and conditions are ripe for the typical collapse cycle.

 Fortunately, there are many things that mitigated these factors.
 First of all, the new GM was quick to let people know what was going on, so the usual ennui on the part of the rank and file did not occur.
 Secondly, we have some individuals that are willing and able to take up leadership roles – interim or not - and maintain a sense of order that a guild needs to survive.
 And, thirdly, efforts to recruit are bearing fruit – whether to get new members, or to build a guild alliance, remains to be seen, but progress has been made and thus far the new faces have been met with amity and approval.

 The net effect this weekend was that we actually had to sit some people out for our weekend raiding.
 Oh, sure, the new faces were a factor, but that’s the point of bringing them in, or getting together, or however you want to put it.

 The ultimate result is that we’ve managed to move on to 4/8 Normal.
 I realize we’re not talking world or even server firsts here, but it is achievement, it is progression, and I don’t think anyone walked out muttering bad things about anything.